Transparent Progress. Sustainable Solutions.

 Ever-Green conducts a comprehensive enterprise risk assessment every three to four years that identifies action items related to organizational risk, including economic, environmental, and social topics.
 The identified action items are then shared with and reviewed and approved by the board and the relevant committees.

 Integrity is a core value of the organization and its people.
 The company strives for excellence in business conduct and is committed to accountability and fairness, an approach that informs our policies and procedures, and day-to-day operations.
-All employees review and, when necessary, receive training on, and acknowledge Ever-Green’s employee handbook.
+All employees review, acknowledge, and, when necessary, receive training on Ever-Green’s employee handbook.
 The handbook and conflict of interest policy contain provisions that provide direction to employees on how to seek advice and guidance about ethical and lawful behavior and how to report related concerns.
 Reporting can be directed to the office of the general counsel, human resources, the CEO, or the board.
 Financial transparency and diligence are essential to business ethics and sustainability.
 The organization completes consolidated financial statements annually.

 Financial Disclosure